EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The different methods (signature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.

 Party U need to have a list of cipher suites it supports in order of decreasing preference.
 Party V need to have a list of cipher suites it supports.

+## Auxiliary Data

+EDHOC allows opaque auxiliary data (AD) to be sent in the EDHOC messages.
+Unprotected Auxiliary Data (AD_1, AD_2) may be sent in message_1 and message_2 and can be e.g. be used to transfer access tokens that are protected outside of EDHOC.
+Protected Auxiliary Data (AD_3) may be used to transfer any auxiliary data in message_3.

 ## Ephemeral Public Keys {#cose_key}